jonodrew/uol-msc-cyber/Internet Protocol.md

 The time a packet has left to live.
 It's decremented with every hop.
 If it reaches zero, the the packet is discarded and a warning packet is sent to the host: "Sorry pal, your wee packet wandered around lost until it expired.
 Try again eh?"

 ### protocol
 This is used to tell the [[network layer]] what to do with a re-assembled packet; ie, which transport process it needs to give it to.
-It might be [[Transmission Control Protocol|TCP]], but it could as easily be something else, like [[UDP]].
+It might be [[Transmission Control Protocol|TCP]], but it could as easily be something else, like [[User Datagram Protocol]].
 Rather than letters, they're numbered, and those numbers are globally the same - and stored in a database at www.iana.org

 ### header checksum
 Because the header contains very important information, it gets its own checksum